OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

     popup: "./src/dialogs/popup.js"
     ```

-    After you've done this, the new `entry` object will look like this:
+    After you've done this, the new `entry` object will look like this.

     ```js
     entry: {